georgealexakis/ros-joystick/README.md

 ``` $ roslaunch rosbridge_server rosbridge_websocket.launch ```

-Copy the IP that rosbridge package provides via websockects and then:
+Copy the IP that rosbridge package provides via WebSockets and then:

 * Run desktop.html to start the desktop web application to a web browser.

 Or

-* Use the Android Application in [/build](https://github.com/georgealexakis/ros-joystick/tree/master/build) folder, that runs only on Android Devices.
+* Use the Android Application in [/build](https://github.com/georgealexakis/ros-joystick/tree/master/build) folder, which runs only on Android Devices.

 Or